Requirements for Data

 The purpose of generic data models is to integrate data in the heritage network and make it more visible.
 Domain models are usually more richly populated and provide consumers with more possibilities for further processing, for example in service platforms.

 This document is limited to a set of classes and properties that together form the generic data model.
-For most datasets, this generic data model expresses only a subset of the data that is available.
+For most datasets, this generic data model expresses only a subset of data properties that are available.
 If done well, the generic data invites consumers to explore the data in more depth.
-To facilitate further exploration, publishers SHOULD use domain data models of their choosing alongside the generic data model.
+To facilitate further exploration, publishers MAY use domain data models of their choosing alongside the generic data model.
 Examples are:

 With RDF, it’s perfectly fine to express the same data in multiple ways.
-Therefore, the generic and domain data models SHOULD coexist in the same information resource.
+Therefore, the generic and domain data models MAY coexist in the same information resource.

 Combine generic (Schema.org) with domain-specific (Linked Art) modelling.